-- Don’t create too many dependent fields (question linking).
-Dependent fields are when you answer one question and another window pops up – this can create survey fatigue.
+- Do not create too many dependent fields (question linking).
+Dependent fields are when you answer one question and another window pops up.
+This can create survey fatigue.

-- Use a matrix question to understand customers' view of your product or features.
+- Use a matrix question to understand end user’s view of your product or features.

 - Use consistent scoring scales among your questions.
-E.g. The NPS question starts with 0, or the most negative score on the left, and increases to the right.
+Example: The NPS question starts with 0, or the most negative score on the left, and increases to the right.

 Tips for Segmenting Respondents

 - Categorize recipients by role or job functions, e.g. Users, Admins, and Executive Sponsors.
-Ask Exec sponsors ROI questions and ask Admins usability questions.
+Ask Executive sponsors ROI questions and ask Admins usability questions.

 - Analyze responses across segments for meaningful patterns.